 1. The Beaches

 St. Joseph is known for it’s clean and beautiful beaches without the worry of sharks or jellyfish.
 There are several places around St. Joseph to stake out a spot and enjoy the sand, but the two closest to downtown are Silver Beach and Tiscornia Beach.
 Silver Beach is within walking distance from downtown and Silver Beach Center.
 It features a playground, restrooms, and a concession stand.
-It also boasts being part of the “Top Ten Beaches” list by Parents Magazine.
-It can get busy though so it’s best to go early or go late in the afternoon or early evening.
-Parking is $12/car for non-residents.
+Silver Beach was featured as part of the “Top Ten Beaches” list by Parents Magazine.
+It can get busy so it’s best to go early or go late in the afternoon or early evening.

 Tiscornia Beach is located on the other side of the St. Joseph River from Silver Beach and provides access to the North Pier Lighthouse.
 Parking is a little cheaper and there are restroom facilities here as well, but no playground.